-Son of saul (Laszlo Nemes, Hungary, 2015)
+Son of Saul (Laszlo Nemes, Hungary, 2015)

-In Auschwitz, a Kapo (a prisoner with privileges) wants to give a proper (but forbidden) religious burial as a mean for redemption.
+In Auschwitz, a Kapo (a prisoner with privileges) wants to give a proper (but forbidden) religious burial as a means for redemption.
 In the process he’s putting his life and the lives of others in danger of being shot on the spot.

 As the main character, Géza Rorhig’s acting is extremely convincing.
 The same can be said of the whole cast.
-You do believe they are all surrounded by death and fighting anyway they can to prolong their existence a little more.
+You do believe they are all surrounded by death and fighting any way they can to prolong their existence a little more.
 The overall feeling is one of urgency and claustrophobia creating a necessary discomfort.
 This is an amazing piece of filmmaking.

 Academy Award Nominee for Best Foreign Language Film 2016.

-Aferim ( Radu Jude, Romania, 2015)
+Aferim (Radu Jude, Romania, 2015)